onlineconf/onlineconf/README.md

 ### /onlineconf/service

-`/onlineconf/service` contains a list of accounts which is used by *onlineconf-updater* to authorize in *onlineconf-admin*.
+`/onlineconf/service` contains a tree of accounts which are used by *onlineconf-updater* to authorize in *onlineconf-admin*.
 It also can be used as a condition in a *case*.
-The name of a parameter is the name of a user, the value is password's SHA256.
+The name of a parameter is the name of a user (or its last chunk), the value is password's SHA256.
+To be protected from the rainbow table attacks a password MUST be a long random string (16 characters at least).
+Nested services inherit configurations from their parents allowing to override some parameters by using more specific *cases*.
+A username of a nested service is a path without `/onlineconf/service/` prefix, for example, `gopher/alpha`.

 ### /onlineconf/group